Brazil reports record infections as coronavirus spreads to all regions

 “People thought what happened elsewhere wouldn’t happen here, that it couldn’t happen here,” said Evaldt, a Porto Alegre banker.
 “Now it is very clear that a safe place doesn’t exist.
 No one is safe.”

 The sheer relentlessness of the surge here underscores Brazil’s failure to quell the world’s second-worst coronavirus outbreak.
-On Wednesday, Latin America’s largest country posted a record 65,339 new cases, bringing the total infected to 2.2 million, with 83,000 dead.
+On Wednesday, Latin America’s largest country posted a record 67,860 new cases, bringing the total infected to 2.2 million, with nearly 83,000 dead.
 Both counts are second only to the United States.

 The swell is being driven by the outbreak in São Paulo, long Brazil’s coronavirus epicenter, but also new and sharply ascendant outbreaks that span the country.
 More than 80 percent of Brazilian municipalities have reported cases of coronavirus.

 “It is everywhere you look,” said Alexandre Kalache, a prominent doctor here.
-“You say, ‘My goodness.’
-Eighty-percent of municipalities?’
+“You say, ‘My goodness.
+Eighty percent of municipalities?’
 And soon it will cover all of them.”

 As the disease has grown into a crippling disaster, the federal government has continued to punt leadership to states and municipalities.
 But the preventive measures that states and cities have imposed — lockdowns, closures and quarantines — have been routinely undercut by President Jair Bolsonaro, who has made diminishing the crisis perhaps the defining element of his presidency.

 Even after Bolsonaro tested positive for the virus this month, he continued to downplay its severity.
 He said it wasn’t harmful for the young — though that has not been the case in Brazil.
-He again hailed the anti-malarial drug hydroxychloroquine, which scientists say is unproven for the treatment of covid-19 and potentially harmful.
+He again hailed the anti-malarial drug hydroxychloroquine, which scientists say is an unproven treatment for covid-19, the disease caused by the virus, and potentially harmful.

 The virus “is like rain,” he said.
 “It will reach you.”